 - Watching Netflix: When watching a movie or TV show on the Netflix app on your iOS device, you can AirPlay the audio and video to your TV via an Apple TV set-top box.

 - Getting better sound for YouTube: When watching a video on the YouTube app, you can AirPlay just the audio to a set of wireless speakers for a much more immersive experience than listening to the built-in speaker on your iPhone or iPad.

-- Multiroom party: Open the Spotify app and pick your favorite playlist.
+- Multiroom party: Open your Apple Music or Spotify app and pick your favorite playlist.
 AirPlay that music to every wireless speaker in your house, without any annoying delays and echoes.